There are different options to help you stay connected and access the internet from your home.

 ComReg is a statutory body responsible for regulating the communications sector.
 All providers must be registered with ComReg before they can provide an electronic communications network or service.
 Find out more about regulation of postal services, phone, internet and TV.

-Before you enter into the contract, your internet service provider must give you the following information:
+Before you sign up, your internet service provider must give you:

 - The name and address of the service provider

 - The quality levels (for example, download speeds)

 - How long the contract is and how to renew or cancel it

 - Information about your right to compensation or refund if service quality levels are not met